unparalleled-js/docs-1/connectors/mssql/introduction.md

 ## Using tables, views and stored procedures

 After successfully connecting to your SQL Server and selecting an action/trigger in your recipe, you will often be prompted to select either a table, view or stored procedure.
-This tells Workato where to pull or send data to.
+This tells Workato which tables you want to pull or send data to.

 ### Tables & Views
 The SQL Server connector works with all tables and views.
 These are available in pick lists in each trigger/action or you can provide the exact name.
 Views can be called using this as well and be used in the same way as a table.